 Research has shown that these practices result in:

-Once settled in the unit, your baby will receive care tailored to his specific needs.
+Once settled in the unit, your baby will receive care tailored to their specific needs.
 We are not only committed to providing the most advanced neonatal care, but also to providing you with the emotional and practical support you need through parent mentors and lactation consultants.

 Interim Director, Division of Neonatology; Medical Director, Akron NICUs; Clinical Professor of Pediatrics - Northeastern Ohio Medical University